 Got questions?
 Get in touch.

-Health insurance payments in Germany are deducted at source and contributions are split between employee and employer.
-These deductions will cover the majority of medical expenses.
+Health insurance payments in Germany are deducted at source and contributions are split between you and your employer.
+These deductions will cover the majority of your medical expenses.

 There are many benefits to being able to access private health insurance while working in Germany, including: